-S3IP has five research centers:
+S3IP has six research centers:

 The Center for Advanced Microelectronics Manufacturing (CAMM) leads a New York-centered team supported by a $75 million, five-year federal initiative to advance flexible hybrid electronics manufacturing.
 As part of America's first Innovation Institute for Flexible Hybrid Electronics Manufacturing, CAMM demonstrates the feasibility of roll-to-roll flexible electronics manufacturing.
 Its 10,000-square-foot facility has a panel line for process and product development and an integrated roll-to-roll research line for product development.